arkatebi/OpenWorld-problem/README.md

 python Plot_geneCounts -I1=sp_list.txt -I2=sprot_2010to2016.txt -I3=geneCount_2010to2016.stat.1 -O=geneCount_2010to2016
 ```

-The figures can be viewed by following this link:
+The figures can be viewed by following the link below:
 https://github.com/arkatebi/SwissProt-stats/blob/master/geneCount_2010to2016.md

 <a name ="year_2012to2016" />